The following topics concerning early menopause may be found in the AMS Information Sheets.

 Menopause in women younger than 40 years of age is called premature menopause.
 If this happens spontaneously it is called premature ovarian failure.
 Premature ovarian failure affects about 1 in a 100 women.
 Around 8 per 100 women have premature menopause due to other causes such as chemotherapy or surgery.
 Menopause occurring between 40-45 years of age is called early menopause, affecting approximately 5% of women.
 Menopause can occur spontaneously or can be a result of chemotherapy (See AMS information sheet:- Early Menopause Due to Chemotherapy) or ovarian surgery.
 There is no evidence that early menopause is brought on by the use of oral contraceptives, fertility drugs or artificial hormones in the environment.
 However, smoking or a family history of early menopause is associated with an earlier onset of menopause.
 Diagnosis of early ovarian failure often has long term physical and psychological consequences, so women may need emotional support and ongoing medical follow-up.

-Early Menopause due to Chemotherapy
+Early Menopause due to Chemotherapy and Radiotherapy

 Chemotherapy is usually administered as part of cancer treatment but may also be given to women with severe connective tissue disorders such as systemic lupus erythematosis or kidney disease such as Wegener’s granulomatosis.
 Survival rates for many cancers in women of reproductive age are increasing.
 However, many treatments used to combat the disease carry a substantial risk for future infertility.
 Chemotherapy is toxic to the ovaries causing loss of eggs and destruction of the supporting ovarian tissue.
 This may cause temporary cessation of menstrual periods or early menopause which can develop quickly or gradually.